Clancey/sqlite-net/samples/MultiDatabaseSample/README.md

 - .NET 8.0 SDK or later
 - Docker (for running database servers)

+> **Note for Mac Users**: The docker-compose uses SQL Server with x64 emulation via Rosetta 2.
+This works well on M1/M2 Macs but may use more resources than native containers.
+For production use, consider using actual Azure SQL or a Linux server.

 ## Quick Start

 ### 1. Start Database Servers (Optional)